MaterializeInc/materialize/doc/developer/design/20220516_transactional_consistency.md

 write transaction.
 The data being acknowledged is the write of the transaction and the acknowledgement is the commit.
 Materialize therefore must satisfy the following properties:

-1. If data with a timestamp `ts` has been acknowledged, then all reads must have a timestamp greater than or equal to `ts`.
+1. If data with a timestamp `ts` has been acknowledged by Materialize, then all reads must have a timestamp greater than or equal to `ts`.
-2. If data with a timestamp `ts` has not been acknowledged, then no read can have a timestamp greater than or equal to `ts`.
+2. If data with a timestamp `ts` has not been acknowledged by Materialize, then no read can have a timestamp greater than or equal to `ts`.

 Property 1 prevents the following scenario: a client goes to an upstream source and sees that some data has been acknowledged by Materialize but then can't see that data in Materialize.